-The transmissivity values (T) were obtained by pumping tests and resulting maximum and recovery flow rate values, interpreted by the method Cooper e Jacob (1946) performed in 15 tabular wells drilled in the Itapemirim river basin and wells in the Itabapoana river basin.
-For the hydrogeological study of the Itapemirim and Itabapoana hydrographic basins, fluviometric and pluviometric data available on the Agência Nacional de Águas (ANA), where a time series data distributed from the 1930’s to 2018 can be obtained for the southern part of the State of Espírito Santo.
+In the Itapemirim and Itabapoana river basins, 51 and 37 deep tubular well were registered, respectively.
+The transmissivity values (T) were obtained by pumping tests and resulting maximum and recovery flow rate values, interpreted by the method Cooper e Jacob (1946).
+It was performed in 15 tabular wells drilled in the Itapemirim river basin and 9 wells in the Itabapoana river basin.
+For the hydrogeological study of the Itapemirim and Itabapoana hydrographic basins, fluviometric and pluviometric data available on the Agência Nacional de Águas (ANA) on the site, by request, where a time series data distributed from the 1930’s to 2018 can be obtained for the southern part of the State of Espírito Santo.
 Data from transverse profiles (depth versus section width) at the fluviometric stations were also used.
 The profiles show the river cross section at fluviometric stations.
 It was possible to analyze the processes affecting the river during the time series by considering width and depth variations, whether erosion or deposition of sediments took place in its bottom.
+Hypsometry and declivity maps for the Itaperirim and Itabapoana river basins were produced using SIG ArcGIS® version 10.2.2.

 3 Results and Discussion

+The Itapemirim River Basin, Figure 1 drains a total area of 6,014 km2 encompassing 17 municipalities - 16 in the State of Espírito Santo (ES) and one in the State of Minas Gerais (MG) – with a population of almost 500,000 inhabitants.